huseyin-duman/word_memorizing/readme.md

 Word Memorazing is a web app to create personal dictionary and practice your saved word.
 It is developed in python by using Flask.

 You need to signup to use app.
 When you login to app you will see your saved words in your profile page with your power about the word.
 If you are new in app then your dictionary will be empty.
-To add words to your dictionary you can search some word and add them to your personal dictionary.
-If you add at least 10 words to your dictionary you can start to practice.
+To add words to your dictionary you can search some words and add them to your personal dictionary.
+If you added at least 10 words to your dictionary you can start to practice.

 In your profile you can click on a word to see details about the word.
 It includes definition of the word, search appearance, practice appearance and practice point.
 In this page user can remove the word from personal dictionary.

 When you search a word in your personal dictionary you will get +1 for search appearance.
 Similar to that practice appearance gets +1 when a word appeared in practice.
 Practice point gets +1 if you answerd correctly to the word in practice.
 However, practice point gets -2 if you select the wrong answer about the question.
 Also other 2 options will get -1 for practice point.

 You can just start to practice with username as guest and password 12345.
-Number one to ten are in the dictionary for this profile.
+Numbers one to ten are in the dictionary for this profile.
 Or you can create a new profile to yourself and start adding words to your personal dictionary.

 ## Environment Setup and Initialization: